tonyg/squeak-actors/tutorial-collection.md

 By using `Actor class >> #callerError:`, we avoid having an uncaught exception be thrown.
-Instead, only the promise associated with the request is rejected, causing a `BrokenPromise` exception in the caller, but leaving the `Dictionary` actor itself unharmed.
+Instead, only the promise associated with the request is rejected, causing an `Error` to be signalled in the caller, but leaving the `Dictionary` actor itself unharmed.
 Sending future requests to the dictionary actor will continue to work.